alliander-opensource/diva-js-reference-3p-backend/README.md

 It can make use of Redis for session storage, see below.

+We initialize this library in the following way:

 ```
     const divaSession = require('diva-irma-js/session'); // Import from diva
     const divaStateOptions = {};                         // Set options, see src/config.js / below for Redis ENV vars